HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

+For completness, we provide

 Fig. depicts ....

 # Discussion on porting OpenACC to OpenMP

-We now discuss (evaluate) briefly available tools for porting OpenACC to OpenMP.
+For completness, we now discuss (evaluate) briefly available tools for porting OpenACC to OpenMP.
 We focus here in providing some highlights about the Clacc compiler platform.

-The dicussion on porting OpenACC applications to OpenMP is motivated by the [Clacc project](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/), which is described in the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349)
+For completness, we provide in this section a brief overview of some of the available open-source tools that provide support of OpenACC in terms of compilers and hardwares.
+According to the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349) and the [OpenACC website](https://www.openacc.org/tools), the only open-source OpenACC compiler that supports offloading to various GPU-archeterctures (i.e. NVIDIA, AMD, Intel...) is GCC 10.
+In addition to the GCC compiler, there has been recently an effort in developing an open-source compiler called [Clacc](https://ieeexplore.ieee.org/document/8639349).
+This effort is funded by Exascale Computing Project: [Clacc project](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/), which is described in the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349).
+We thus focus here in providing some highlights of the Clacc compiler platform.

-Clacc is an open-source OpenACC compiler platform developed by [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349) and funded by Exascale Computing Project.
-It has support for [Clang](https://clang.llvm.org/) and [LLVM](https://llvm.org/), and aims at facilitating GPU-programming in its broad use.
-The key behind the design of Clacc is based on converting OpenACC to OpenMP offloading.
+Clacc is an open-source OpenACC compiler platform that has support for [Clang](https://clang.llvm.org/) and [LLVM](https://llvm.org/), and aims at facilitating GPU-programming in its broad use.
+The key behind the design of Clacc is based on converting OpenACC to OpenMP, taking advantage of the existing OpenMP debugging tools to be re-used for OpenACC.
+Clacc was designed to mimic the exact behavior of OpenMP and as explicit as possible.
+The Clacc strategy for interpreting OpenACC is based on one-to-one mapping of [OpenACC directives to OpenMP directives](https://ieeexplore.ieee.org/document/8639349) as we have already shown in the table above.

+Despite the new development of Clacc compiler platform, it suffers from some limitations, [mainly](https://ieeexplore.ieee.org/document/8639349): (i) translating OpenACC to OpenMP in Clang is currently supported only in C but not yet in C++ nor in Fortran. (ii) Clacc has so far focused primarily on compute constructs, and thus lacks support of data-sharing between the CPU-host and a GPU-device.
+These limitations however are expected to be overcame in the near future.
+At the end, the Clacc's design provides an acceptable GPU-performance, as stated [here](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/).
+Note that Clacc is publicly available [here](https://github.com/llvm-doe-org/llvm-project/wiki).

+The Clacc's design is based on

 The Clacc's design is summerised below: